Sudden Cardiac Arrest in Young Athletes: Questions & Answers

 Q: What is the chance of having a sudden cardiac arrest if a family member had one?

-A: Depending on the condition of the family member, the risk may be very low or much more likely.
-It’s important to review the family history with a cardiologist and genetic counselor to accurately interpret the risk.
+A: Depending on the condition of the family member, the risk may be very low as in the same as the general population or elevated because the individual is also at risk.
+It’s important to review the family history with your primary physician who can refer you to a cardiologist and, if indicated, a genetic counselor to accurately interpret the risk.

 A: In many instances, a child can return to full activity if there is a problem with the heart that can be fixed.
 With an issue like commotio cordis, the person should be able to return to activity.
 However, sudden cardiac arrest can happen again, and it’s important to receive close follow-up care from your cardiologist.
 If medications are prescribed, the patient must strictly comply with taking them.
 In addition, families and patients should educate themselves, their coaches and teachers about warning signs and symptoms.